Chamber-Dashboard/chamber-dashboard-member-updater/readme.txt

 = 1.3.4 =
 * Business editors cannot access the admin Dashboard
 * Added a license update reminder
+* Added a quick setup guide on the settings page

 = 1.3.3 =
 * Fixed the issue of images and content styles not saving in the custom messages.